mychuang/leedcodeJS/09/README.md

-# LeedCode 挑戰 : 2Memoize
+# Function input and Output	: 2Memoize

 Given a function fn, return a memoized version of that function.